cerse/2019-09-ChancellorsBuilding/README.md

-# CERSE Meeting at the Bioquarter
+# CERSE Meeting at the BioQuarter

 ## Content
 * [Purpose](#purpose)